Kamara's 6 TDs tie NFL record; Saints beat Vikings 52-33 - WHIZ News

 Kirk Cousins passed for 283 yards and three touchdowns for the Vikings, who never led and trailed for good after Kamara’s second TD in the first quarter.

-In a game that saw both defenses struggle, Saints receiver Marquez Callaway made a play that any defensive back would appreciate when he prevented Eric Wilson from intercepting a pass Brees thrown right at the linebacker.
-Brees took advantage of the second chance, hitting Callaway for 11 yards on the next play and then finding Cook for a 19-yard gain to the Vikings 6.
+In a game that saw both defenses struggle, Saints receiver Marquez Callaway made a play that any defensive back would appreciate when he prevented Eric Wilson from intercepting a pass Brees threw right at the linebacker.
+With a second chance, Brees hit Callaway for 11 yards on the next play and then found Cook 19 yards to the Vikings 6.
 That set up Kamara’s third TD run of the half to put New Orleans up 24-14.

 INJURIES